AU-ExoMars/PCOT/graph/ARCH.md

 generating outputs for that node.
 The former is done using **getInput**, the latter with **setOutput** on the node.
 Bear in mind that the latter will also cause the all nodes below this to perform their actions, and so the entire subtree will recursively run.
+Typically this also stores the data in the node itself for display by the node's tab.
 * **createTab(self,xform)**: create the user interface tab.
 Occasionally a node type may omit this if there is no reasonable user interface at all, but his is very rare.
-The result should be a subclass of *ui.tabs.Tab*, a dockable tab.
+The result should be a subclass of **ui.tabs.Tab**, a dockable tab.

 It may also implement: